-Figure 3-9: Installation icon window
+Figure 3-6: Installation icon window

-If the installation process has been successful an "Install Complete" dialog will appear allowing to automatically launch the openSF software (Figure 3-10).
+If the installation process has been successful an "Install Complete" dialog will appear allowing to automatically launch the openSF software (Figure 3-7).
+To launch openSF at a later time, users may either user the openSF desktop icon, or open a terminal window, go to the openSF installation folder and run openSF manually.
+For further details on launching openSF refer to section 3.6.

-Figure 3-10: Installation successful screen
+Figure 3-7: Installation successful screen